Scholarships for RMA and APPA Training

 - The scholarship recipients must use their scholarship in the year they awarded.
 If the scholarship is not used within one year the recipient will lose the scholarship and have to re-apply.

-- The Board will award four separate scholarships for tuition for the Institute each year.
+- The Board will award ten separate scholarships for tuition for the Institute each year.

-- The Board will award a scholarship for tuition to the Academy each year.
+- The Board will award five scholarships for tuition to the Leadership Academy each year.

 - An individual may receive only one scholarship from either RMA or APPA for any purpose (attend either the Institute or Academy).